Elwetana/QuizApp/design.md

 The server supports three “user” commands; both are only valid when accompanied by the correct team code.
 These commands are:

 ## Status
 This is a simple GET request.
 Will return the list of actions for the given team in a JSON, pretty much straightforward select  * from actions where team_id = ? and list of points earned by the other teams per round and in previous rounds, so that the client can display the current state of the game.
 If there is active round (any row in table Rounds has active = 1), the server will include also questions text from table Questions.
 If it is already more than length (column in table Rounds) seconds from the start of the round (column started in table Rounds), the server will also send values in column hint1 in table Questions.
-If more than two times length seconds have passed from the start of the round, column hint2 will be included as well.
+If more than 1.5 times length seconds have passed from the start of the round, column hint2 will be included as well.

 ## Guess
 This is a POST request with the following parameters: team code and question letter.
 The answer itself is in the body of the request.
 It returns the number of points scored, if the number is negative, it means that the answer is wrong.